Track down the performance issue of metacat query.

 I also triggered a nagios alert ("swap usage") when running these simple queries.

-#4 Updated by Margaret O'Brien about 7 years ago
+#4 Updated by Margaret O'Brien over 7 years ago

 I routinely get a timeout (or equivalent?) when querying the LNO or KNB production metacats, on indexed fields.
 Queries speed up on retries, presumably because they are cached.